fablabnk/MFOS-NoiseToaster/README.md

 ## How to use this repository

-This repository contains all files for building the Noise Toaster and the PCB of the synth.
-If you want to make your own PCB, only compress all the files in the 'Noise Toaster PCB/Gerber Files' directory to a .zip file and upload it the PCB manufacturer of your trust.
+This repository contains all the files necessary for building the Noise Toaster, including the synth's PCB.
+If you intend to create your own PCB, simply compress all the files located in the 'Noise Toaster PCB/Gerber Files' directory into a .zip file and upload it to the PCB manufacturer of your choice.

 ## Project Structure
 .